Taste Of Kerala, CR0 3PA

 The rice was fine, with nicely separate grains.
 The vegetable dish was cabbage; crisp and coconutty, flecked with whole spices and shreds of carrot for colour.
 The onion salad was crisp and juicy.
 The omelette also included onions, along with green chillies.
 The fish was thoroughly deep-fried to the point where the head and bones were edible, but they'd managed to avoid making it too dry.
 Overall, there was a good mix of flavours and textures.

-The second time I had the fish thali (£7), which came with a selection of starters photo before the main event photo.
+On another visit later the same month I had the fish thali (£7), which came with a selection of starters photo before the main event photo.
 The starters were interesting: a small bowl of thin, hot, slightly sour soup; another of crisp, thin banana chips; and another with nicely softened chickpeas interspersed with juicy red onions and crunchy carrot cubes.

 The thali itself was overall less exciting than I'd hoped.
 One of the dishes was the same cabbage dish I had last time, there were two bowls of yogurt with different seasonings, and the sambar was OK but nothing special.
 I did like the dal, and wished there had been more.
 The fish component was the best part of it; well-flavoured mackerel in a rich, savoury sauce, served in a separate dish.
 I'd been offered a choice of two types of rice, and ended up with Keralan matta rice (red rice), which was a little too starchy and soft for my taste, but I've not had this rice before so perhaps it's meant to be like that.
 As well as rice there was bread and a poppadom; the poppadom was crisp and fresh, and the bread was nicely thin but perhaps a little on the chewy side.